Baryon electric charge correlation as a magnetometer of QCD

 \emph{Conclusions.---} We have performed the first lattice QCD computations of quadratic fluctuations and correlations of conserved charges in nonzero magnetic fields with physical pions.
 Based on these computations, we propose two probes to detect the imprints of magnetic fields in the final stages of heavy ion collisions: the second-order correlation of baryon number and electric charge ($\chi_{11}^{\rm BQ}$), and the ratio of electric charge chemical potential to baryon number chemical potential ($\mu_{\rm Q}/\mu_{\rm B}$).

-Possible experimental analyses could be carried out across various centrality classes or in different collision systems exhibiting distinct $eB$ values.
-The $\chi_{11}^{\rm BQ}$ could be investigated using its proxy~\cite{STAR:2019ans}, while the ratio $\mu_{\rm Q}/\mu_{\rm B}$ can be obtained from thermal fits to particle yields~\cite{Braun-Munzinger:2003pwq,STAR:2017sal,WHEATON:200984}, employing the HRG model with magnetized hadron spectrum.
+Possible experimental analyses could be carried out across various centrality classes or in different collision systems exhibiting distinct $eB$ values, as the strength of magnetic fields is expected to increase from central to peripheral collisions and in collisions of isobars with larger number of protons~\cite{Skokov:2009qp,Deng:2012pc}.
+The $\chi_{11}^{\rm BQ}$ could be investigated using its proxy~\cite{STAR:2019ans}, i.e. the proxy of $\chi_{11}^{\rm BQ}$ or $\chi_{\rm 11}^{\rm BQ}/\chi_2^{\rm Q}$ can be obtained in the experiments by measuring the net proton number as the net baryon number ${\rm B}$, and the net proton, pion and kaon number as the net electric charge ${\rm Q}$, cf. $R(\sigma_{Q^{^{\rm PID}},p}^{1,1})$ and $R(\sigma_{Q^{^{\rm PID}},p}^{1,1}/\sigma_{Q^{\rm PID}}^2)$ as shown in~\autoref{fig:ratioTpc}.
+On the other hand, the ratio $\mu_{\rm Q}/\mu_{\rm B}$ can be obtained from thermal fits to particle yields~\cite{Braun-Munzinger:2003pwq,STAR:2017sal,Wheaton:2004qb}, employing the HRG model with magnetized hadron spectrum.
+Here, in addition to the normal free parameter $\mu_{\rm Q}$, $\mu_{\rm B}$ and temperature, an additional parameter $eB$ is needed in the thermal fits to accommodate the change in the hadron mass~\footnote{The HRG already gives a reasonably good description of the lattice data, hence, the inclusion of feeddown effects in the thermal fits may not be necessary.}.
+Moreover, it is worth noting that the strict normalization of these quantities to the case with $eB=0$, corresponding to the most central collision, may not be essential.
+Instead, one can directly investigate the dependence of $\chi_{11}^{\rm BQ}/\chi_2^{\rm Q}$ and $\mu_{\rm Q}/\mu_{\rm B}$ on centrality class and collision systems.
 These analyses can utilize already existing data from facilities at LHC and RHIC~\cite{Pandav:2022xxx,Rustamov:2022hdi,Nonaka:2023xkg,Ko:2023eff}.

 Finally, our results also establish QCD baselines in external magnetic fields for effective theories and model studies~\cite{Deng:2012pc,Huang:2022qdn, Fu:2013ica,Fukushima:2016vix,Ferreira:2018pux,Bhattacharyya:2015pra,Kadam:2019rzo,Chahal:2023khc}, providing valuable insights into the dynamic evolution within heavy ion collisions.